rupadarshiray/rupadarshiray.github.io/content/notes/inculcation.md

 The order might so something like this

+- logic: propositional, first order
+- set theory
 - inside $\R$
-- inside metric spaces
+- out on metric spaces
-- inside vector spaces
+- out on vector spaces
-	- inside normed $\R$-vector spaces, inner product spaces, or *just* inside $\R^{n}$
+	- out on normed $\R$-vector spaces, inner product spaces, or *just* inside $\R^{n}$
 - on submanifolds of $\R^{n}$
-- inside rings and modules
+- out on rings and modules
-- inside categories
+- out on categories
 - out on topological spaces
 - out on measure spaces
 - out on smooth manifolds
-- inside infinite dim spaces
+- out on infinite dim spaces

 ### Inside reals and metric spaces